United Nations Parliamentary Assembly: Legitimacy and accountability

 Proponents claim that one of the primary purposes of creating a UNPA is to enhance UN accountability and legitimacy.
-The United Nations System spent more than $1.8 billion of public money in 2005 and its own auditors have pointed out that it lacks adequate internal controls to protect against waste, fraud, and mismanagement.
+The United Nations System spent more than $1.8 billion of public money in 2005, and its own auditors have pointed out that it lacks adequate internal controls to protect against waste, fraud, and mismanagement.
 Strauss asserts that by holding hearings, issuing reports, and passing resolutions, the UNPA could exercise oversight over other UN bodies.
-In a September 2007 press release, MEP Graham Watson expressed his hope that "in an era where the UN's mandate has grown exponentially, the UNPA would act as a watch-dog on its activities, monitoring its decision-making deadlines, its accountability and transparency".
+In a September 2007 press release, MEP Graham Watson expressed his hope that "in an era where the UN's mandate has grown exponentially, the UNPA would act as a watchdog on its activities, monitoring its decision-making deadlines, its accountability and transparency".
 London Mayor Ken Livingstone promised that, "a more democratic United Nations as envisaged by this campaign will strengthen the accountability and legitimacy of the UN."
 The Pan African Parliament's resolution mirrored this sentiment: "If democratization is a major means to legitimize and improve national governance, it is also the most reliable way to legitimize and improve international organizations, making it more open and responsive by increasing participation."

-Former Canadian Senator Douglas Roche, O.C., argues in his book The Case for a United Nations Parliamentary Assembly that an indirectly elected UNPA consisting of delegates appointed by national parliaments creates additional checks and balances by providing for oversight by a parliamentary body that would be independent of member nations' executive branches.
+Former Canadian Senator Douglas Roche, O.C., argues in his book The Case for a United Nations Parliamentary Assembly that an indirectly elected UNPA consisting of delegates appointed by national parliaments creates additional checks and balances by providing oversight by a parliamentary body that would be independent of member nations' executive branches.
 It would open up the global policymaking process to a larger group of elected officials by shifting some power from the relatively small executive branches of countries to the larger legislative branches.
 According to Roche, globalization has tended to increase the power of the executive branch while marginalizing the legislative branch; for instance, U.S. Presidents since George H. W. Bush have been given fast-track authority to negotiate trade agreements, subject to a "yea or nay" scrutiny by the U.S. Congress on the negotiated deal.